-Facebook advertising starts with your budget
+Facebook Advertising starts with your budget

-Instead, you determine your daily or lifetime budget and they’ll only charge you for that amount.
+You determine your daily or lifetime budget and they’ll only charge you for that amount.

 To quote them directly, “[y]ou tell Facebook how much you want to spend on advertising.
 Then we’ll try to get you as many results as possible for that amount.
 If you want to spend $5 a week, you can.
 If you want to spend $50,000 a week, you can do that too.”